bluesky/bluesky/doc/source/plans.rst

             RE(plan1())
             RE(plan2())

+    Calling ``RE(...)`` inside a functions means that you can not use any of the introspection tools on the actions it will take.

-    In the event of an error or interruptions, the RunEngine can do more to recover if it maintains control.
+    Also, in the event of an error or interruptions, the RunEngine can do more to recover if it maintains control.
 In the bad example above, it loses control between completing ``plan1`` and beginning ``plan2``.

     Instead, use :func:`pchain` or ``yield from`` (see below) to make one long plan.